 Every year, Medicare has its own open enrollment period, from October 15 to December 7.
 During this period, you can make changes to your Medicare coverage.
 For example, you can join a new Medicare Advantage plan, which lets you get your Medicare benefits from a private health plan.
 Or you can enroll in a new stand-alone prescription drug plan.
 For more information, contact Medicare or visit Medicare Interactive.

 To learn more about Medicare, see the article in this issue on What You Need to Know about Medicare.

 If your income is under certain limits, you may qualify for Medicaid or the Children’s Health Insurance Program (CHIP).
 If you qualify, you can enroll at any time of the year.
 Check here to see if you qualify.

 Preparing for Open Enrollment

 It pays to prepare for open enrollment.
 You may have choices to make, and not much time to make them.
-To help you choose among plans, read Types of Health Plans in this issue.
+To help you choose among plans, read our article on Types of Health Plans.
 Are you going to apply for coverage through the Health Insurance Marketplace?
 If so, here’s a checklist of information you may want to gather in advance.